drpetersonfernandes/SimpleLauncher/SimpleLauncher.ResourceTranslator/README.md

 1. The app locates `SimpleLauncher/resources` automatically from the solution structure.
 2. It prints an analysis summary: how many languages need updates, how many keys are missing, and how many duplicates will be removed.
 3. Press any key to proceed.
-4. Enter your Gemini API key when prompted.
+4. Enter your OpenRouter API key when prompted.
-5. Select a model (or press Enter for the default `gemini-2.5-flash`).
+5. Select a model (or press Enter for the default `z-ai/glm-5.3-flash`).
 6. The app translates keys in batches of 40 with a small delay between requests to avoid rate limits.
 7. Each language file is updated and saved automatically.